Conduct a Free Iowa Warrant Search on Any Resident

 Iowa courts may issue different warrants for various cases.
 Chapter 804 of the Iowa legal code defines the following types of warrants:15

-• Probation and parole violation warrants: According to Iowa’s Chapter 908, judges can issue an arrest warrant for individuals who violate the terms of their probation or parole.16
+• Probation & Parole Violation Warrants: According to Iowa’s Chapter 908, judges can issue an arrest warrant for individuals who violate the terms of their probation or parole.16

 Steps To Consider if You or Someone Else Has an Active Arrest Warrant in Iowa